Froxwin/Da-Bot/README.md

 This readme is a work in progress
 <br>
 SOFTandWET is a powerful multipurpose bot built using [discord.js](https://discord.js.org/#/).
-We use both JavaScript and Typescript in our code .<br>
+We use both JavaScript and Typescript in our code.<br>
 For shell scripting please stick to using PowerShell core and avoid using Bash, Batch, Windows PowerShell or any other shell.

 ## The Repository